Tate & Lyle: Recent history

 In 2012, HarperCollins published The Sugar Girls, a work of narrative non-fiction based on the true stories of women who worked at Tate & Lyle's two factories in the East End of London from the 1940s to the 1960s.
+A follow up book, The Sugar Girls of Love Lane, released in 2024, was centered on the women who worked at the Liverpool factory.

 Nick Hampton became CEO on 1 April 2018, replacing Javed Ahmed, who stepped down from this role and from the board, and retired from the company.

 Tate & Lyle has developed a method to commercially produce the natural sweetener allulose.
 It emerged in August 2019 that the company was seeking to take advantage of the 2019 permission from the U.S. Food and Drug Administration to not list the product in total sugar or as an added sugar in commercial food ingredients.

-In July 2021, Tate & Lyle announced it was spinning off Tate & Lyle Primary Products (formerly, A. E. Staley) into a new company to be known as Primary Products Ingredients Americas LLC (Primient).
-Tate & Lyle will maintain 50% ownership of Primient and the remaining 50% will be owned by KPS Capital Partners (including board and management control).
+In July 2021, Tate & Lyle announced it was spinning off its Primary Products business in North America and Latin America, and its interests in the Almidones Mexicanos S.A de C.V and DuPont Tate & Lyle Bio-Products Company, LLC joint ventures.
+These divisions and interests were renamed Primient, and a controlling interest was sold to KPS Capital Partners.
+Tate & Lyle maintain 49.9% ownership of Primient and the remaining 50.1% is owned by KPS Capital Partners (including board and management control).
 The transaction was completed in April 2022.

 In June 2022, it was announced that Tate & Lyle had completed the acquisition of Quantum Hi-Tech (Guangdong) Biological Co., Ltd (Quantum), a prebiotic dietary fibre business located in China.

-In January 2023, Tate & Lyle announced a rebrand, including a new logo and typography, new imagery and a new narrative: science, solutions, society.
+In January 2023, Tate & Lyle announced a rebrand, including a new logo and typography for all products except Lyle's Golden Syrup (which maintains the original logo, the world's oldest unchanged brand packaging), new imagery and a new narrative: science, solutions, society.

+In June 2024, Tate & Lyle announced that the company has signed an agreement to acquire CP Kelco, a provider of pectin and speciality gums, from J.M.
+Huber, a large US-based family-owned corporation.

 Operations

-The company is organised as follows: